lubuntu-team/manual/source/2/2.5/2.5.3/vlc.rst

 .. image:: vlc-minimal.png

 To view more advanced controls :menuselection:`View --> Advanced Controls`.
+To record part of something in vlc press the :guilabel:`red circle` button to start recording and once it turns gray to stop recording.
 To view to a status bar with what is playing and the speed with :menuselection:`View --> Status bar`.

 To change the aspect ratio of a video :menuselection:`Video --> Aspect Ratio` and select the one you wish.
 To crop a video to only part of your screen :menuselection:`Video --> Crop` and select the aspect ratio you want to crop the video to.
 To take a screenshot of the currently playing media :menuselection:`Video --> Take Snapshot`.